 MAKING IT SUSTAINABLE

-Led by Ricamara, the members of MASINOP agreed to set aside a portion of their earnings from farming and fishing to support the initial maintenance needs of the project.
+Led by Ricamara, the members of MASINOP agreed to set aside a portion of their earnings from farming and fishing to support the project's initial maintenance needs.

-They also plan to put up a vegetable garden to maximize the benefits of the water system and provide additional source of income for them.
-Part of sales from the produce will also be used to pay for expenses for the maintenance and improvement of the garden.
+They also plan to plant a vegetable garden to maximize the benefits of the water system and provide an additional source of income.
+Part of the sales from the produce will also be used to pay for expenses for maintaining and improving the garden.

-Ricamara is happy to play a major role in the realization of this dream that was made possible through the support of the people and various groups who worked together for this project.
+Ricamara is happy to play a major role in the realization of this dream, which was made possible through the support of the people and various groups who worked together on this project.

 This article originally appeared in the recent newsletter of Philippine Business for Social Progress (PBSP).